build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

  - An AWS Account (if you don't yet have one, please create one and [set up your environment](https://aws.amazon.com/getting-started/guides/setup-environment/)).
  - Nodejs version 14.x or latest [installed](https://nodejs.org/en/download/).
- - AWS Amplify CLI installed and configured it to connect to your AWS account - see [getting started](https://docs.amplify.aws/cli/start/install/).
+ - AWS Amplify CLI installed and configured to connect to your AWS account - see [getting started](https://docs.amplify.aws/cli/start/install/).
  - Have your [local environment setup](https://docs.expo.dev/get-started/installation/) for React Native development using Expo CLI.